A Man (Fallaci novel): Plot summary

 Some time later Panagoulis realizes that from abroad he has no power to change the situation in Greece and therefore decides to return to his homeland.
 Once back, Panagoulis tries to found his own political party but his initiative fails and joins an existing political party.
 Since he does not want to side with the right that is in government and directly controlled by the dictatorship nor with the left that wants to indoctrinate him to align his ideas with those of the party, he decides to join the weaker faction: the Centre Union – New Forces.
 With this party, he succeeds in being elected deputy.
 Here too, however, he cannot remain within the rigid logic of the structure and in practice becomes his own independent splinter faction.
 It is in this period that he is able to take possession of numerous documents of the Greek secret services and puts himself in open hostility with the present ruler of the new dictatorship: the defense minister Evangelos Averoff.
 Panagoulis releases secret documents but is subsequently killed in a traffic accident caused by two hitmen driving two different cars.

 In the months immediately following Panagoulis' death, the Greek government does not support the evidence of the murder and declares the event only a tragic accident.
 In doing so, the Greek government ignores the Italian expert reports carried out on the Panagoulis car (which shows clear signs of ramming and rear-end collisions), ignores the accounts of the witnesses and archives all evidence.
 To discredit the publication of the secret documents, the government publishes its own revised version of the same, omitting the most compromising documents and publishing only the most harmless.

 Reviews

 The work has had mixed reviews.
 Some readers find the harsh polemic repetitive and disturbing.
 Fallaci is said to have been angry at Ms. magazine for not reviewing the work and this enhanced her reputation as an anti-feminist.

+Adaptation

+Between the 1980s and 1990s, several attempts to produce a film adaptation of the work fell through due to opposition from Fallaci.
+In 2021, the author's nephew, Edoardo Perazzi—heir to and holder of the copyrights to Fallaci's works—announced that a television series based on the novel was in development, to be produced by an American production company in the original English language.